Page 1 of 6

 Item 5 - Select the default language and character set from the pull down menu.

-Item 6 - The database connection settings are simple if you are using MariaDB 5.
+Item 6 - The database connection settings are simple if you are using MariaDB version 5 or above.

 Image